Cheshire & Merseyside Cancer Alliance

 Key Takeaways for Grant Writers

-• NHS Body ≠ No Grants: Despite being NHS-hosted, the Alliance actively distributes grants to external VCSE organizations through established programmes
+• NHS Body ≠ No Grants: Despite being NHS-hosted, the Alliance actively distributes grants to external VCSE organisations through established programmes

-• Local Partnership Model: Community Partnerships grants operate through local VCSE infrastructure organizations—identify and contact your relevant partner first
+• Local Partnership Model: Community Partnerships grants operate through local VCSE infrastructure organisations—identify and contact your relevant partner first

 • Community Voice is Central: Applications demonstrating authentic community leadership and culturally appropriate approaches align with the Alliance's philosophy that communities communicate health messages most effectively

-• Award-Winning Programme: The Community Partnerships scheme won HSJ Patient Safety Awards 2024 for Community Care Initiative, indicating strong national recognition
+• Award-Winning Programme: The Community Partnerships scheme won the HSJ Patient Safety Awards for Community Care Initiative, indicating strong national recognition

-• Rolling vs. Competitive: Choose your pathway—Community Partnerships for smaller community-focused projects (rolling) or TIED for larger clinical innovations (competitive rounds)
+• Rolling vs. Competitive: Choose your pathway—Community Partnerships for smaller community-focused projects (rolling) or TIED for larger clinical innovations (competitive rounds with fixed deadlines)

 • Pre-Application Engagement is Expected: Both programmes encourage early discussion—don't submit cold applications

-• Impact Focus: The Alliance contributed to being ranked joint top in England for most improved early diagnosis rates, so demonstrate how your project contributes to measurable outcomes
+• Impact Focus: The Alliance contributed to the region being ranked 8th for early detection of cancer (improved from 20th out of 21 Cancer Alliance areas), so demonstrate how your project contributes to measurable outcomes

 🎯 You've done the research.
 Now write an application they can't refuse.